codeoverflow-org/nodecg-io-docs/docs/samples/android.md

 7. Run `adb start-server`

 8. Connect your device via USB.
-You'll be prompted whetehr you want to allow USB debugging.
+You'll be prompted whether you want to allow USB debugging.
 Press `Allow`

 9. Run `adb device -l`.
 The output might look like this: